Ignatius Abdullah II: Patriarch of Antioch

-The Patriarch, Ignatius Abdul Masih II, was deposed in 1903 by the Ottoman government, and Metropolitan Abded was elected as new Patriarch of Antioch as Ignatius Abded Aloho II effective 1906.
-The circumstances of how Patriarch Ignatius Abded Mshiho II was deposed and why is highly controversial within the Syriac Orthodox church.
-Supporters of Abded Sattuf claim the patriarch Abded Msiho had converted to Catholicism and was excommunicated by the Holy Synod as a result.
+The Patriarch, Ignatius Abdul Masih II, was deposed in 1903 by the Ottoman government, and Metropolitan Abdullah was elected as new Patriarch of Antioch as Ignatius Abdullah II effective 1906.
+The circumstances of how Patriarch Ignatius Abdulmasih II was deposed and why is highly controversial within the Syriac Orthodox church.
+Supporters of Abdullah claim the patriarch Abdulmasih had converted to Catholicism and was excommunicated by the Holy Synod as a result.
 Some others claimed that the Patriarch had developed serious drinking problems particularly after the 1895 Massacres of Diyarbakir that his indigent Ottoman Sultan took him to visit the seen of his disciples are beheaded and raped, then forcefully fed with booze and opium through a funnel placed in his mouth while retaining him in a pole, then they left him near a Christian village mounting him in a donkey to intimidate his followers, so that his own people will think bad about him and that's why a number of Syriac bishops demanded he be deposed.
-Whereas supporters of Abded Mshiho claim Abded Sattuf bribed the Ottoman Government to issue a firman deposing Abded Mshiho as Patriarch and that he was not excommunicated by the Holy Synod.
-Supporters of Abded Mshiho claimed that Abded Sattuf claimed the patriarchal throne by paying £500 to secure his election and was enthroned on August 15, 1906, as an exception that he was never been a Maphrian and left for London shortly after.
+Whereas supporters of Abdulmasih claim Abdullah bribed the Ottoman Government to issue a firman deposing Abdulmasih as Patriarch and that he was not excommunicated by the Holy Synod.
+Supporters of Abdulmasih claimed that Abdullah claimed the patriarchal throne by paying £500 to secure his election and was enthroned on August 15, 1906, as an exception that he was never been a Maphrian and left for London shortly after.

-Whilst in London, Abded Sattuf met with King Edward VII twice and received a medal.
+Whilst in London, Abdullah met with King Edward VII twice and received a medal.
 He travelled to India in 1908 and began ordaining Indian bishops much to the chagrin of the local church.
-This led to the demand of a Maphrian or Catholicos to prevent the Malankara Church coming under Abded's control.
-In 1910, Abded established the Knanaya (Autonomous Archdioceses) and consecrated Geevarghese Mor Severios on August 28, 1910.
+This led to the demand of a Maphrian or Catholicos to prevent the Malankara Church coming under Abdullah's control.
+In 1910, Abdullah established the Knanaya (Autonomous Archdioceses) and consecrated Geevarghese Mor Severios on August 28, 1910.
 In 1912, the dispute over authority between supporters of the Metropolitan of Malankara and supporters of the Patriarch finally divided the Malankara Church into two rival factions.
 The patriarch excommunicated Dionysios Giwargis Vattasseril, the metropolitan of Malankara, and appointed Pawlos Kurillos Kochuparambil in his stead.
-Vattasseril sought help from Ignatius Abded Mshiho, who visited India and established a maphrianate for the Malankara Church at his insistence.
-This resulted in a full-fledged schism in the Indian Syriac Orthodox Church with the supporters of the metropolitan becoming the essentially independent Malankara Orthodox Syrian Church headed by the Catholicos of the East and the supporters of Patriarch Abded Aloho II maintaining ties with the Patriarch of Antioch as the Malankara Jacobite Syrian Christian Church.
+Vattasseril sought help from Ignatius Abdulmasih, who visited India and established a maphrianate for the Malankara Church at his insistence.
+This resulted in a full-fledged schism in the Indian Syriac Orthodox Church with the supporters of the metropolitan becoming the essentially independent Malankara Orthodox Syrian Church headed by the Catholicos of the East and the supporters of Patriarch Abdullah II maintaining ties with the Patriarch of Antioch as the Malankara Jacobite Syrian Christian Church.
 Motions by the church leaders and two Supreme Court decisions in the 20th century failed to heal the rift.

 He also travelled to Jerusalem in 1912.

-Abded resided at the Monastery of Saint Mark from March 17, 1912, until his death on November 26, 1915, where he was also buried.
+Abdullah resided at the Monastery of Saint Mark from March 17, 1912, until his death on November 26, 1915, where he was also buried.